Raphael-Bnd/code-journey/README.md

-# study-code
+# code-journey
-Code and projects developed throughout my Computer Science degree.
+Code and projects developed throughout my Computer Science degree (and other stuff).